 Lilly’s excitement at receiving a series of poetic and stirring love letters, signed only “Jaguar,” sends her into a tizzy guessing at their author.
 Felice certainly knows how to prime the pump of a conventionally romantic woman.
 When they finally end up in bed, Lilly holds her slip modestly over her breasts, trembling uncontrollably with fear and desire as Felice talks gently to her, asking whether she should stop, describing her feelings as matching Lilly’s.
 The scene is so tender, so erotic, everything the perfunctory, overly choreographed sex scene in Carol was not.
 Subsequent sex scenes are bold and frank, as Lilly experiences a love and joy she never thought was possible.
 Her fits of jealousy and anger at being shut out of complete knowledge of her lover are fierce and real.
 When Felice finally reveals that she is a Jew, Lilly’s response is breathtakingly knowing: “How could you love me?”

 Aimée & Jaguar matches Carol in a certain kind of loveliness, a separation of the world of the lovers from the outside world, as when Lilly and Felice go swimming one bright day in a nearby lake surrounded by lush greenery.
 Yet, the ugliness of the time intrudes frequently.
 Rubble from repeated bombings of the city background many scenes, and one of Felice’s friends is gunned down in the street.
 Glowing red skies are both beautiful and horrible, a succinct reminder of the sickening bloodshed in and around Germany’s capital and throughout Europe.
 Felice’s friends warn her of the danger she has placed herself in, but some sort of compulsion—perhaps it is true love—keeps her at Lilly’s side.
-Unbelievably, Lilly visits Felice at Thereisenstadt as though it were just a local jail.
+Unbelievably, Lilly visits Felice at Thereisenstadt as though it were just a town and not a deadly ghetto.
 Could this breach of the mass denial Germany was laboring under have hastened Felice’s death?
 No one can say for sure, though I personally don’t think it could have made much of a difference one way or the other.

 On the downside, the film’s structure is a bit too loose.
 Günther pops in and out of his home so easily that it seems the eastern front he’s serving at is East Berlin.
 Lilly’s fourth child remains resolutely off-camera until near the end of the movie.
 Finally, the Berlin underground operates in such an obvious way in this film, I’m surprised it could have operated at all.
 On the upside, there is an equal mix of Germans who hew to the party line and those who maintain a relaxed, even helpful demeanor toward the “subversives” in their midst.
 The camaraderie of Felice and her friends is warm, youthful, and protective.
-Lilly’s rash actions—divorcing Günther and visiting Felice at the concentration camp—show her naivete and are met with horror by Felice’s friends.
+Lilly’s rash actions—divorcing Günther and visiting Felice at the ghetto—show her naivete and are met with horror by Felice’s friends.
 When she says, “Now I’m one of you,” the women and we know she is too far separated by her experiences to ever understand what their lives have been like under Nazism.
 Aimée & Jaguar describes an intense pas de deux of love, but maintains a strong foothold in the world of its time.
 Its rich performances and balanced approach to its central couple make it a nourishing experience.